michael2012z/BitBible/markdown/KJV/files/1Chr.md

 3. Of the children of Perez was the chief of all the captains of the host for the first month.

-4. And over the course of the second month was Dodai an Ahohite, and of his course was Mikloth also the ruler: in his course likewise were twenty and four thousand.Dodai: also called, Dodo
+4. And over the course of the second month was Dodai an Ahohite, and of his course was Mikloth also the ruler: in his course likewise were twenty and four thousand.

-5. The third captain of the host for the third month was Benaiah the son of Jehoiada, a chief priest: and in his course were twenty and four thousand.chief…: or, principal officer
+5. The third captain of the host for the third month was Benaiah the son of Jehoiada, a chief priest: and in his course were twenty and four thousand.

 6. This is that Benaiah, who was mighty among the thirty, and above the thirty: and in his course was Ammizabad his son.